 Interview with Doreen Pendgracs, chocolate travel expert and author of Chocolatour: A Quest for the World’s Best Chocolate, about her chocolate events

-Today’s post is a stop on a virtual book tour for Chocolatour: A Quest for the World’s Best Chocolate.
-Each day on a virtual book tour, a different blogger posts an article about the book and/or the author.
-I met author Doreen Pendgracs through online blogging communities and discovered we lived within 50 miles of each other.
-I am excited to be the seventh stop on her eight day virtual book tour.
+This was a a stop on a virtual book tour for Chocolatour: A Quest for the World’s Best Chocolate where I interviewed the author about her chocolate events.
+I met Doreen Pendgracs through online blogging communities and discovered we lived within 50 miles of each other.
+Doreen is immersed in the world of fine chocolate and has been a key note speaker at chocolate festivals and events.

 In Chocolatour: A Quest for the World’s Best Chocolate, Doreen introduces readers to chocolatiers, chocolate makers, cocoa growers, and insiders at chocolate events and attractions around the world.
 Volume One features the best of Europe and the UK.
 The book’s A-Z Guide for Chocolate Lovers provides introductions to noteworthy chocolate companies across the globe.
 Doreen is currently researching Volume Two, which will feature the best of the Americas and the Caribbean.